Hensel Phelps awarded $117M contract for USGS facilities construction on Hawaii's Big Island

 Tags

-construction, usgs, department-of-the-interior, hawaii, scientific-infrastructure, federal-spending, government-contract
+construction, usgs, department-of-the-interior, hawaii, firm-fixed-price, large-contract, full-and-open-competition, institutional-building, scientific-research-facility

 Frequently Asked Questions